2023.03.13

 Faculty of Economics’ Professor So Sasaki gives lectures for young talents in Myanmar on environmental economies issues

-After the lecture, there were time for Q&A where an active discussion took place.
-Below is one of the question being ask, Q: “What are the problems and potentials for Myanmar when building circular economy?”
-A: “The biggest problem is the fact that Myanmar has no detailed regulations of Environmental Law System yet.
-However, the country has a potential of leapfrogging when regulations are enacted and administered.
-Concretely speaking, by employing IT techniques and track information, you can ensure the traceability of “from waste to recycling material” process, and we are implementing experimental works to constitute basis of circular economy.”※2
+A: “The biggest problem is the fact that Myanmar has no detailed regulations of the Environmental Law System yet.
+However, the country has the potential to leapfrog when regulations are enacted and administered.
+Concretely speaking, by employing IT techniques and tracking information, you can ensure the traceability of the “from waste to recycling material” process, and we are implementing experimental works to constitute the basis of the circular economy.”※2

 Teacher’s Mumbling